Buildings of Île Saint-Louis along Quai de Bethune, photo Hotel de Lutece

 To the south, Pont Marie, one of Paris' oldest bridges, dates back to 1635.
 Its central arch frames lovely views down the Seine, and according to legend, kissing beneath it guarantees eternal love (no pressure).

-The western tip leads to Pont Louis-Philippe, often overlooked but perfectly photogenic in golden hour.
+The western tip leads to Pont Louis-Philippe, often overlooked but very photogenic in the golden hour.
 Walk any of these bridges at dusk, when the buildings glow and the bells of Notre-Dame echo softly across the river.

 Street map of Île St Louis, photo Wikimedia by Paris 16 and OpenStreetMap